jsasaki-utokyo/ersem/README.md

 CPU="$(nproc)"
 FABM_HOST=gotm

-# Select ifx, ifort, or gfortran
+# Select ifx or gfortran
 CMAKE_Fortran_COMPILER=ifx

 # You may want to use -O3 for better performance but check whether